-Ayurveda course Sri Lanka is not a popular search term, because Sri Lanka holds a reputation as s destination for sun, sea and sand but not as a destination for Ayurveda courses.
-But This tropical island also has some secret ingredients and know how in order to treat many ailments.
+Ayurveda course Sri Lanka is not a popular google search term, because Sri Lanka holds a reputation as s destination for sun, sea and sand but not as a destination for Ayurveda courses like Kerala.
+But This tropical island also has some secret ingredients and know-how in order to treat many ailments.
 Are you overworked & stressed out?
 Need to re-energize your body and mind?
 Then you can think of taking an Ayurveda course, Sri Lanka.
 The all natural science of health and good living. ” Ayurveda is based on the ancient wisdom of good living.
 Ayurveda is defined as ‘the Science of life’.
 This is an ancient system of medicine that uses herbs and oils to heal and rejuvenate.

 Sri Lanka is popular as a destination for leisure holidays as well as for cultural, historical and natural attractions.
 Usually, a Sri Lanka road trip includes many places giving experience on the cultural, historical and natural perspective of the island while towards the end of the tour the travellers enjoy the pristine beaches of Sri Lanka.
 But I highly doubt if you are aware of Sri Lanka Ayurveda courses.
 Because Sri Lanka is still an infant in this arena of health tourism.

 Health tourism with Ayurveda course in Sri Lanka

 But Sri Lanka tourism has an immense potential and capacity to be a leading health tourism destination in the region.
 Sri Lanka tourist board has initiated several programs to attract foreigners to the island, who look for Ayurveda holiday packages.